Dunning is the process through which business owners attempt to collect payment from consumers who owe them money.

 - Alert customers through emails that something had gone wrong in their last transaction

-- Request customers partake so that payment information can be directly updated from providers
+- Request customers partake so that providers can directly update payment information

 - Increased cash flow